Rampastring/TIES448/README.md

 > dotnet run
 2. enter the path for source file (at this point, the file is not .hs but a regular .txt file)
  * example-code.txt is an example program
+ * you may choose to compile to WebAssembly, if you do, a name for the destination file will be asked
  * see syntax examples in Description

 Tests